What's new in Azure Migrate

 - Azure Migrate assessment: Using the Azure Migrate Server Assessment tool, you can assess VMware VMs and Hyper-V VMs for migration to Azure.
 You can also assess for migration using other Azure services, and ISV tools.

-- Azure Migrate migration: Using the Azure Migrate Server Migration tool, you can migrate on-premises VMware VMs and Hyper-V VMs to Azure, as well as physical servers, other virtualized servers, and private/public cloud VMs.
+- Azure Migrate migration: Using the Migration and modernization tool, you can migrate on-premises VMware VMs and Hyper-V VMs to Azure, as well as physical servers, other virtualized servers, and private/public cloud VMs.
 In addition, you can migrate to Azure using ISV tools.

 - Azure Migrate appliance: Azure Migrate deploys a lightweight appliance for discovery and assessment of on-premises VMware VMs and Hyper-V VMs.

-- This appliance is used by Azure Migrate Server Assessment, and Azure Migrate Server Migration for agentless migration.
+- This appliance is used by Azure Migrate Server Assessment, and the Migration and modernization tool for agentless migration.

 - The appliance continuously discovers server metadata and performance data, for the purposes of assessment and migration.

-- VMware VM migration: Azure Migrate Server Migration provides a couple of methods for migrating on-premises VMware VMs to Azure.
+- VMware VM migration: The Migration and modernization tool provides a couple of methods for migrating on-premises VMware VMs to Azure.
 An agentless migration using the Azure Migrate appliance, and an agent-based migration that uses a replication appliance, and deploys an agent on each VM you want to migrate.
 Learn more

 - Database assessment and migration: From Azure Migrate, you can assess on-premises databases for migration to Azure using the Azure Database Migration Assistant.
 You can migrate databases using the Azure Database Migration Service.